All Episodes

 Like every book that I like, I've met the guy.

-I met Pat Buchanan and I really liked Coloring the News.
+I met Pat Buchanan, and I really liked Coloring the News.

 I got to meet Bill McGowan.

-I go to Crass's.
+I go to Krass's.

-Crass were my favorite band when I was a teenager.
+Krass's were my favorite band when I was a teenager.

-Although they canceled the party this year and maybe that's because of me.
+I go to their house in the summer every year, although they canceled the party this year, and maybe that's because of me.

 They X'd me.

-That could be the end for Crass.
+That could be the end for Krass.

 And he did one of the meanest, funniest things ever.

-Like, yeah, yeah, yeah, yeah, yeah, yeah, yeah, yeah.
+Like, yeah, yeah, yeah, yeah, yeah, yeah, yeah, yeah, yeah.

 Death from Above got really into that.

-Yeah, yeah, yeah, yeah, yeah kind of music.
+That yeah, yeah, yeah, yeah, yeah kind of music.

 And so I was at a party that Gibby was at, and there was a helium balloon there.

-So I broke it open, and I inhaled tons and tons of helium.
+So I broke it open and I inhaled tons and tons of helium.

-And then I said, I tapped him on the shoulder, and I go, I'm flying, I'm flying.
+And then I said, I tapped him on the shoulder and I go, I'm flying, I'm flying.

 And it was my beer.